Bleaching Process in Textile and Required Agents

 Bleaching

-Bleaching of textile material is a chemical or commercial process that can be defined as– Destruction of natural coloring matters to impart pure permanent and basic white effects, suitable for the production of white finishes, level dyeing, and desired printed shade with the minimum or no tendering (degradation) or without diminishing the tensile strength.
+Bleaching of textile material is a chemical or commercial process that can be defined as the destruction of natural coloring matters to impart pure, permanent, and basic white effects, suitable for the production of white finishes, level dyeing, and desired printed shade with the minimum or no tendering (degradation) or without diminishing the tensile strength.

 Objectives of Bleaching